 Written by: Garron Fish – Chief Engineer

-Function Mock-up Interface (FMI) is a standard used for model exchange and co-simulation of dynamic models.
-FMI is useful because it is tool independent (i.e. the standard is not controlled by one tool vendor) and is well supported by many popular simulation tools (91 tools so far).
+Functional Mock-up Interface (FMI) is a standard used for model exchange and co-simulation of dynamic models.
+FMI is useful because it is tool independent (i.e. the standard is not controlled by one tool vendor) and is well supported by many popular simulation tools (over 100 tools).
 So the FMI standard provides a way to interface models from different simulation tools.

 Figure 1: Data flow between the environment and an FMU

 Models are exported as Functional Mock-up Units (FMUs).
 An example of how the FMU data flow is in Figure 1.
 Models can be exported for model exchange or for co-simulation.